Welcome to Year 3

-Welcome back, it is hard to believe that we are already into the Spring term.
-So far this term the children have participated in an Egyptian Day and a Science Day.
-Both days were a real success and the children thoroughly enjoyed these opportunities.
-As you are aware the purpose of this letter is to provide you with information and reminders which we hope you and child will find useful.
+We can’t quite believe we are into the final term already, we hope you had a wonderful break.
+As you are aware, the purpose of this newsletter is to provide you with information and reminders which we hope you will find useful.

 In our year group this term we will have the following adults:

 Miss Baldwin (Year 3 Phase Leader and Beech class teacher) Mr Bolton (Rowan class) Miss Hong (Hawthorn)

-Mrs Hinton (Hawthorn class) Mr Stallwood (Willow class)
+Mrs Popat (Beech class Wednesdays and Thursdays) Mr Stallwood (Willow class)

-Mrs Savage (Lead TA) Mrs Bickmore (Rowan) Mrs Ludlow (Willow) Mrs O’Connor (Hawthorn)
+Mrs Savage (Lead TA) Mrs Cleaver (Hawthorn) Mrs Gorai (Beech) Mrs Ludlow (Willow) Mrs Peverall (Beech)